KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

    Contains different function templates useful for the simulation.
-Each template file has a suffix that matches the appropriate target language (:code:`Fortran90`, :code:`Fortran77`, :code:`C`, or :code:`Matlab`).
-KPP will run the template files through the substitution preprocessor.
+Each template file has a suffix that matches the appropriate target language (:code:`Fortran90`, :code:`C`, or :code:`Matlab`).
+KPP will run the template files through the substitution preprocessor (cf. :ref:`list-of-symbols-replaced`).
    The user can define their own auxiliary functions by inserting them into the files.

 .. option:: models/